AscendingPassage.com HOME PAGE.

 their cherished gloom, and, what is the same thing, their religious

 mystery.
-But in the temple of the lovely Hathor, on the contrary,
+But in the temple of the lovely Hathor,

 except for some figures mutilated by the hammers of Christians or